 Thanks for emailing that article!

-This article looks at how the Catalyst For a Cure Research Consortium is working to preserve sight and prevent vision loss in glaucoma.
+This 2006 article looks at how the first Catalyst For a Cure Research Consortium was working to preserve sight and prevent vision loss in glaucoma.

 The retina is a thin tissue in the back of the eye containing photoreceptor nerve cells.
 These nerve cells, known as retinal ganglion cells (RGCs), change the light rays that enter the eye into electrical impulses and send them through the optic nerve to the brain where images are perceived.